nullpwn/Service-Hub/README.md

 3. After installing all the dependencies needed for the app, use the command **python [manage.py](https://github.com/nullpwn/Service-Hub/blob/master/manage.py) runserver**

 4. Go to http://localhost:8080/ in your browser and see the web app of the Service Hub platform

+5. Login into Admin Page of the Service Hub Platform using the credentials username : admin@gmail.com and password : admin

 # System Requirements Specification